JonnoFTW/rpi-can-logger/README.md

 tesla: false # indicates whether or not we are logging a tesla vehicle
 sniffing: false # indicates that we are sniffing
 log-bluetooth: true # whether or not we log to bluetooth
+bluetooth-pass: super_secret_password # the password required to stream the bluetooth data
 log-level: warning # log level (warning or debug)
+vid: vehicle_identifier # a unique way to identify this vehicle
+fms: false # are we logging FMS?
+(Bus and Truck only)
+verbose: true # give verbose message output on stdout
 ```

 ### Configuring Data Upload